The pH scale measures how acidic or alkaline (basic) something is.

 - heavy breathing

-When the lungs aren’t able to move enough carbon dioxide out of your body quickly enough, blood pH is lowered.
+When your lungs aren’t able to move enough carbon dioxide out of your body quickly enough, blood pH is lowered.
 This is called respiratory acidosis.
 This can happen if you have a serious or chronic lung condition, such as:

 - asthma (or an asthma attack)